Follow these steps to set up Barracuda Active DDoS Prevention.

 If the test is successful, click Continue.

-If you see a warning, refer to Tips and Troubleshooting: Backend IP Address Errors for troubleshooting information.
+If you see a warning, refer to Backend IP Address Errors for troubleshooting information.

 Modify DNS: Copy each line of information provided so you can change your DNS A records through your hosting provider.
 If you use the Click to Copy link, the new A record value is copied to your clipboard, so you can paste it directly into your service provider’s interface in the next step.
 Click Done.